anttirauhala/traffic-stations/README.md

 Backend is implemented as cloud-based.

-There is two lambda functions and SQS queue to collect data into DynamoDB database.
+There are two lambda functions and SQS queue to collect data into DynamoDB database.

-REST endpoints to fetch data from Dynamodb are also implemented as lambda functios.
+REST endpoints to fetch data from Dynamodb are also implemented as lambda functions.
 There is API gateway to serve REST endpoints.

-Collector lambda collects data from Digitraffic endpoint once an hour and sends data to the SQS queue.
+Collector lambda collects data from Digitraffic endpoint once per hour and sends data to the SQS queue.

 Processor lambda reads SQS queue and stores data into DynamoDB database table.

-API endpoints read data from the db, calculates endpoint data and returns data.
+API endpoints read data from the db, calculate endpoint data and return data.

 Digitraffic <-- collector --> SQS --> processor --> DynamoDB table

 **Frontend**

-Frontend is imlemented using React and project tool is Vite.
+Frontend is implemented using React and project tool is Vite.

 You can run frontend locally using commands